 - Learning how to access inexpensive Health Care;

-- Tips on Investing in Costa Rica (earning passively while you are retired).
+- Tips on Investing in Costa Rica (earning passively while retired).

-With the information that you attain, and once you make your move to Costa Rica, you will feel at home in your new surroundings.
+With the information you attain, once you move to Costa Rica, you will feel at home in your new surroundings.

 Fill out the form below to determine your residency category.
 Or click here!